Beginning in childhood we are taught that we can’t act on our own. We have to wait for permission from our parents and other adults with authority.

 Even worse, we embolden those people who have control issues to abuse their positions of authority.
 When they do, it reinforces our beliefs in the power of the system and that we aren’t empowered.
 It becomes a self-fulfilling prophesy.

-It tells us that it is okay to just go out and do what we think needs to get done.
-It assumes we are capable adults who know what we are doing and how to do it correctly.
+It tells us we are empowered to act according to what we think is best.
+It assumes we are capable employees who sees something that needs to get done and will take the initiative to get it done correctly.
 If we screw it up, then we will hear about it.

 Please read my related article Leading From Within – A Leadership Style For Women